Skip to this page's content

 Initial Inspections

 KCHA conducts initial inspections to approve a unit for participation in the Housing Choice Voucher program.
-The unit must pass the HQS before any Housing Assistance Payments can be paid to the owner.
+The unit must pass the inspection before any Housing Assistance Payments can be paid to the owner.
 KCHA suggests that the landlord and participant walk through the home and note any broken or damaged items so that they can be fixed before the inspection.
 If the unit does not pass, all failed items must be repaired, and a new inspection must be passed, before the tenant moves in.

 Recertification Inspections

-KCHA has established annual and biennial inspection schedules that consider the type and condition of the unit to ensure compliance with HQS and related HUD and KCHA regulations and policies.
+KCHA has established annual and biennial inspection schedules that consider the type and condition of the unit to ensure compliance with standards and related HUD and KCHA regulations and policies.
 KCHA may allow more time if the unit needs major repairs.
 You must begin to fix failed items considered life-threatening within 24 hours.

 KCHA may withhold its payment to you if failed items are not fixed in the required time.
 The tenant is not responsible for this portion of the rent.
 We will resume payments after the repairs are completed and the unit passes inspection.
 KCHA will prorate payments from the date of the final inspection.